Skip Navigation

 The overall graduation rate is also known as the "Student Right to Know" or IPEDS graduation rate.
 It tracks the progress of students who began their studies as full-time, first-time degree- or certificate-seeking students to see if they complete a degree or other award such as a certificate within 150% of "normal time" for completing the program in which they are enrolled.

 Note that not all students at the institution are tracked for these rates.
 Students who have already attended another postsecondary institution, or who began their studies on a part-time basis, are not tracked for this rate.
-At this institution, 93 percent of students entering students were counted as "full-time, first-time" in 2008.
+At this institution, 92 percent of entering students were counted as "full-time, first-time" in 2022.

 Overall graduation rate: